Top-rated movers to make your Jersey City to San Diego move easy

 - San Diego is less walkable than Jersey City with a score of 53 out of 100 vs Jersey City’s 87 out of 100.

-- Air quality in San Diego is moderate, and in Jersey City it's moderate.
+- Air quality in San Diego is Moderate, and in Jersey City it’s Moderate.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

-- State licensing: When contacting a local moving company for an estimate in California, make sure each has a โT Numberโ issued by the California Public Utilities Commission (CAPUC).
+- State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to San Diego.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
-Opt for Released Value Protection โ a cost-free choice provided by movers with minimal coverage.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 Where to live in San Diego